 As noted, Thomas Radford, who possibly came from Boxley, near Maidstone, Kent, was a journeyman papermaker.
 As the demand for paper was not consistent, when orders came into paper mills the mill owner employed journeyman papermakers until the order was completed.
 Having served a full apprenticeship, the journeyman papermakers received their accreditation, which they carried with them.
 They were recognised professionals who commanded good payment for their work.
 Further, the identification document also ensured inn keepers that they would receive payment in full from the journeyman papermaker for the provision of a good meal and a comfortable nights lodging.

 On leasing the mill, Thomas made a number of improvements, the most noticeable of which was building a tall chimney to carry away the smoke of fire and steam contaminated with caustic soda.
-He also adapted the mill’s water wheel to work the pulverisers.
+Caustic soda was used for pulping wood and he also adapted the mill’s water wheel to work the pulverisers.
 Having to rely on journeymen coming to River due to lack of local skilled workers Thomas decided to hire local boys as apprentices, providing training that met the requirements of becoming a qualified papermaker.
 Standard indentures for apprentice papermakers, at that time, was 10years and although it was usually expected for the boy’s family to pay for the apprenticeship training, Thomas chose to pay the boys a token sum of money every quarter.
 He almost certainly had stringent rules, with which they had to comply but at the end of their training, the young men would be certificated professionals.